-The Yorkshire Energy Park will be constructed on a former aerodrome, a strategic site close to nationally significant energy, sea, rail and road infrastructure.
-The area also has an airport located a short drive away.
+The Yorkshire Energy Park will be constructed on a former aerodrome, a strategic site close to nationally significant energy, sea, rail and road infrastructure, and an airport located a short drive away.

 Sewell Group, the project developer, believes that the scheme can generate over 4,000 jobs.

-The facility will offer clean and reliable energy at a lesser cost for on-site users as opposed to buying from the energy market.
+The site will offer clean and reliable energy at a lesser cost for on-site users as opposed to buying off the market.

-However, residents living near the area have expressed reservations, claiming that the site will increase pollution, traffic and noise, potentially affecting and harming wildlife.
+However, residents near the area have expressed their hesitation, claiming that the site will increase pollution, traffic, and noise, potentially affecting and harming wildlife.

-On the other hand, Hedon Councillor John Dennis expressed his disappointment over the decision, hoping that a public enquiry will be held as a result.
-He calls this dispute a ‘war’, and one which he and other advocates will continue fighting.
+On the other hand, Hedon Councillor John Dennis expressed his disappointment over the decision, hoping that a public inquiry will ensue.
+He calls it a war that is still ongoing, and in which he and others will continue fighting.

-The site is owned by Hull City Council, and will have an energy generation plant to generate power for the National Grid and the site itself.
+The site is owned by Hull City Council and will have an energy generation plant that generates power for the National Grid and the site itself.

-International companies like IBM, EON, Chinese telecoms giant ZTE and Vodafone have announced their commitment to back the project.
+International companies like IBM, EON, Chinese telecoms giant ZTE, and Vodafone have announced their commitment to backing the said project.

 A recent study from the University of Cardiff suggests that there has been a substantial increase in global wind speeds since 2010, which could be caused by changes in atmospheric and ocean circulation patterns.

-The data comes from 9,000 ground weather stations and various statistical models that show how winds have started to pick up over the last decade.
+The data comes from 9,000 ground weather stations and various statistical models that show how winds have started to pick up in the last ten years.

-The increase in wind speed is three times more than the rate of decline in 2010.
+This rate of increase is three times more than the rate of decline in 2010.

-Dr. Adrian Chappell, a co-author of the study, cites the heating of the Earth’s surface as the probable cause since it creates pressure gradients, consequently generating winds.
+Dr. Adrian Chappell, the co-author of the study, cites the heating of the Earth’s surface as the probable cause since it creates pressure gradients that consequently generate winds.
 He stated that large-scale circulation and surface roughness changes might be the primary reason for the upsurge in wind speed.